 Any/all news organizations, websites, journalists, content creators and bloggers may link to and/or reference any or all content published by CPP without prior approval and without providing prior notice.
-CPP, however, requests that links keep the content in context and, where applicable, maintain headline integrity, though they may be edited for space and clarity.
+CPP, however, requests that links keep the content in context and maintain headline integrity, though they may be edited for space and clarity.

 Republishing Carolina Public Press Content